Police Interviews

 The DWP or local authority may have written to you inviting you for an interview under caution, usually regarding a failure to declare income when claiming state benefits.

 If the police or others want to interview you, you should be worried.
-Your professional status is at risk.
+Your fitness to practise and professional status are at risk.

 Criminal allegations lead to difficulties with DBS checks, problems with revalidation, fitness to practice proceedings by your regulator, and in some cases, criminal trials leading to convictions and sentences of imprisonment in the crown court.